jkljkl1197/DubX-Script/README.md

 IMPORTANT
 ---

-__Updates (Version 03.01.51)__
+__Updates (Version 03.02.04)__

-- Fixed an issue when the incomplete message was sent when pressing enter trying to select an autocomplete option for mentions and emotes
+- Added ability to set custom text phrases that trigger a mention sound
+- Notifications now check for custom mention triggers as well

 -----------------
 Usage